theRealAph/ScopeLocals/README.md

 1. Server.serve(..) ---------------------------------------------+
 ```

-The fork/join model offered by `StructuredTaskScope` means that the value bound by `ScopedValue.where(...)` has a determinate lifetime.
+The fork/join model offered by `StructuredTaskScope` means that the value bound by `ScopedValue.where(...).run(...)` has a determinate lifetime.
 The `Principal` is available while the child thread is running, and `scope.join()` ensures that child threads terminate and thus no longer use it.
 This avoids the problem of unbounded lifetimes seen when using thread-local variables.

 ### Migrating to scoped values